samuel-cavalcanti/parallel_programming_ufrn/docs/chapter_2/question_7/Readme.md

+# Questão 7

-7. Discuss the differences in how a GPU and a vector processor might execute the following code:
+Discuss the differences in how a GPU and a vector processor might execute the following code:
 ```c++
 sum = 0.0;
 for (i = 0; i < n; i++) {